Women's National Basketball Association: 2020 season at IMG Academy

-'Count It' campaign celebrating 25th anniversary (2021)
+"Count It" campaign and expansion (2021–present)

-On March 15, 2021, an announcement was made that the WNBA would introduce a ceremonial logo, basketball, and uniforms as part of its 25th anniversary celebratory campaign called 'Count It'.
-Also as part of the campaign, the league unveiled The W25, consisting of 25 players determined to be the league's greatest and most influential, as chosen by a panel made up of media and pioneering women's players.
+On March 15, 2021, an announcement was made that the WNBA would introduce a ceremonial logo, basketball, and uniforms as part of its 25th anniversary celebratory campaign called "Count It".
+As part of the campaign, the league unveiled The W25, a list of 25 players determined to be the league's greatest and most influential, as chosen by a panel of media and pioneering women's players.

 The delayed launch of the Commissioner's Cup was officially announced on May 12, 2021, two days before the start of the regular season.
 The originally planned schedule, with the first home game and first road game of each team against each of its fellow conference members doubling as Cup games, was maintained.
 All Cup games within each conference were played before the league took its Olympic break after July 11.
 The Cup final, officially termed the Commissioner's Cup Championship Game, involves the conference leaders in the Cup standings; its first edition was held on August 12 as the league's first game after the Olympic break, and was streamed via Amazon Prime Video.
-A prize pool of $500,000 is provided for the Cup, with players on the winning team guaranteed a minimum bonus of $30,000 and those of the losing team guaranteed $10,000, and the championship game MVP receiving an extra $5,000.
+A prize pool of $500,000 is provided for the Cup, with players on the winning team guaranteed a minimum bonus of $30,000 and those of the losing team guaranteed $10,000, with the championship game MVP receiving an extra $5,000.

+In February 2022, the league raised $75 million in capital, on terms valuing the league at $475 million.
+Under the deal, investors received 16 percent of the league's equity.
+In mid-2022, Cathy Engelbert said that the WNBA hoped to identify one or two cities for expansion either by the start of that year's playoffs or by the end of the year, with the teams starting play as early as the 2024 season.
+The WNBA narrowed its list of potential cities from 100 to 20 to 10.
+The league would evaluate each city based on 25 metrics in the categories of viewership, fan data, psychographics, sports benchmarks, and demographics.
+There were constant demands for expansion as Engelbert was commissioner with lottery picks cut during their first season and long-time veterans cut during training camp due to the limited number of roster spots in the league.